flutter/website/src/packages-and-plugins/favorites.md

 we’ll be looking at expanding the set of metrics, which might include the following:

-* Use of the new [pubspec.yaml format][] that clearly indicates which platforms are supported.
+* Use of the [pubspec.yaml format][] that clearly indicates which platforms a plugin supports.
 * Support for the latest stable version of Flutter.
 * Support for AndroidX.
 * Support for multiple platforms, such as web, macOS,